-DIPG Advocacy Group requests a Committee Hearing regarding H. Res 114 which proposes May 17 be celebrated annually as the National DIPG Awareness Day.
+DIPG Advocacy Group requests a Committee Hearing regarding the importance of the DIPG Awareness Resolution and addressing pediatric brain cancer in our society today.
 By hearing we are prepared to present:

-- i) the voice of the Jace Ward and parents of children who suffer indescribable pain every year as DIPG steals the mobility, sight, hearing, voice and eventually life of its victims; DIPG victims walk in utter helplessness to their deaths as their bodies decline but their cognitive ability remains intact, and is squarely in tune with the lack of care available to them; - a testament to this opportunity our democracy provides with the Awareness Resolution, as we ask for the help of our Representatives in Congress to raise greater public awareness to this issue of urgency with a nationally recognized day of awareness for DIPG as the most deadly killer of all pediatric brain tumors, and as a call to action; that researchers, prospective sufferers, philanthropists and the NCI would be resolved to updating the now unconscionable sixty-year-old standardized treatment of radiation which does little to aid sufferers or extend the short 9 month life expectancy; - the awareness raised with the passage of this Resolution will support current and future legislation benefiting childhood cancer research and medical research in general; that the goals and modest appropriations for STAR, RACE, Kids First, and 21st Century Cures would move forward through process more expeditiously and the reauthorizations met with less resistance; and - iv) the opinion of leading physicians and researchers\ who will state that curing DIPG will lead to methods, medications, immunology and strategies that will invariably result in cures for other types of pediatric and adult cancers; - v) the need for future bills to give greater consideration of funding efforts to pediatric and highmortality rate diseases such as DIPG, as suggested in H. Res.
+- i) the voice of the Jace Ward and parents of children who suffer indescribable pain every year as DIPG steals the mobility, sight, hearing, voice and eventually life of its victims; DIPG victims walk in utter helplessness to their deaths as their bodies decline but their cognitive ability remains intact, and is squarely in tune with the lack of care available to them; - a testament to this opportunity our democracy provides with the Awareness Resolution, as we ask for the help of our Representatives in Congress to raise greater public awareness to this issue of urgency with a nationally recognized day of awareness for DIPG as the most deadly killer of all pediatric brain tumors, and as a call to action; that researchers, prospective sufferers, philanthropists and the NCI would be resolved to updating the now unconscionable sixty-year-old standardized treatment of radiation which does little to aid sufferers or extend the short 9 month life expectancy; - the awareness raised with the passage of this Resolution will support current and future legislation benefiting childhood cancer research and medical research in general; that the goals and modest appropriations for STAR, RACE, Kids First, and 21st Century Cures would move forward through process more expeditiously and the reauthorizations met with less resistance; and - iv) the opinion of leading physicians and researchers who will state that curing DIPG will lead to methods, medications, immunology and strategies that will invariably result in cures for other types of pediatric and adult cancers; - v) the need for future bills to give greater consideration of funding efforts to pediatric and highmortality rate diseases such as DIPG, as suggested in H. Res.
 114.